-In the Bible water, in both its physical and spiritual dimensions, is a gift.
-God covenants with Gods people and extends invitations to them to experience fullness of life.
-A measure of this abundant life is Gods offer of water as a free gift without cost or price (Isaiah 55:1).
-Both water as an element and water of life as a healing agent (Revelation 22:17) are a gift of God to everyone who thirsts.
-Further, the Bible offers examples of God and humans intervening in people’s water crises, and providing water (Genesis 21:19; Genesis 24:15-21; Numbers 20:9-11).
+In the Bible, water in both its physical and spiritual dimensions is a gift.
+God covenants with God’s people and invites them to experience fullness of life.
+A measure of this abundant life is God’s offer of water as a free gift without cost or price (Isaiah 55:1).
+Water as an element and as a healing agent are God’s gift to everyone who thirsts.
+“The Spirit and the bride say, ‘Come!’
+Let everyone who hears this also say, ‘Come!’
+Let the thirsty man come, and let everyone who wishes take the water of life as a gift” (Revelation 22:17 Phillips).
+Further, the Bible offers examples of God and humans intervening in people’s water crises and providing water (Genesis 21:19; Genesis 24:15-21; Numbers 20:9-11).
 Water is an integral part of God’s radical expression of God’s love to all humanity.
 Water cannot be monopolized or privatized.
 It is to be shared like air, light, and earth.
-It is God’s elemental provision for survival for all God’s children together on this planet.
+It is God’s elemental provision for the survival of all God’s children on this planet.

 The problem is:

 • Clean and plentiful water is the cornerstone of a prosperous community.
 But as we make our way through the twenty-first century, industrial and population demands are increasing as well as changing climate patterns draining rivers and aquifers.
 Pollution threatens the quality of what remains.
 (National Resource Council, found at http://www.nrdc.org/water/)